-- A signed contractual agreement between the certified child pathologist or pathologist group and the State of Missouri Department of Social Services (DSS)/Child Fatality Review Program (CFRP) must be on file. - For each autopsy performed by a contracted certified child-death pathologist on a child, birth through age 17, the pathologist should complete the CFRP invoice; submit it along with the full autopsy and toxicology reports to the CHILD FATALITY REVIEW PROGRAM, PO BOX 208, JEFFERSON CITY, MO 65102-0208.

-- Upon receipt by STAT, the invoice, autopsy and toxicology reports are matched with the completion of a record on the Internet database system for child deaths.
-Completion of a record is defined as answering of information relevant to the fatality in Sections A thru N, with mandatory completion of information in Sections L and N. Once the record on the fatality is completed, STAT will process the autopsy paperwork for payment. - If the child's death meets program criteria and eligibility, the autopsy will be paid through Department funds or Department of Health and Senior Services.
-(NOTE: As St. Louis City, St. Louis County, and Kansas City [Jackson, Clay, Cass and Platte Counties] are self-funded medical examiner systems, they are not eligible for reimbursement of autopsies conducted for their own or each other's jurisdictions.)
-For each claim submitted, a form letter is generated and sent to the pathologist notifying him/her of the status of the claim; for example, the claim is being paid; the claim is not payable, because the fatality was not reviewed or data not entered, etc. The coroner and medical examiner's office is notified when an autopsy invoice is found to not be payable.
-They are informed of the reason, and given 30 days to correct the problem and resubmit the claim.
-If the CFRP review is not conducted and/or the record is not completed in the Internet database system within one month of the date STAT receives the autopsy invoice, and notifies the CFRP chairperson and coroner of the invoice receipt, the invoice will be remanded and the pathologist instructed that autopsy payment will be the responsibility of the county that requested the autopsy.
+- A signed contractual agreement between the certified child pathologist or pathologist group and the State of Missouri Department of Social Services (DSS)/Child Fatality Review Program (CFRP) must be on file. - For each autopsy performed by a contracted certified child-death pathologist on a child, birth through age 17, the pathologist should complete the CFRP invoice; submit it along with the full autopsy and toxicology reports to the CHILD FATALITY REVIEW PROGRAM, PO BOX 208, JEFFERSON CITY, MO 65102-0208. - Upon receipt by STAT, the invoice, autopsy and toxicology reports are matched with the completion of a record on the Internet database system for child deaths.
+Completion of a record is defined as answering of information relevant to the fatality in Sections A thru P, with mandatory completion of information in Sections G, L and M. Once the record on the fatality is completed, STAT will process the autopsy paperwork for payment. - If the child's death meets program criteria and eligibility, the autopsy will be paid through Department funds or Department of Health and Senior Services.
+(NOTE: As St. Louis City, St. Louis County, Greene and Kansas City [Jackson, Clay, Cass and Platte Counties] are self-funded medical examiner systems, they are not eligible for reimbursement of autopsies conducted for their own or each other's jurisdictions.)
+For each invoice submitted, a form letter is generated and sent to the pathologist notifying him/her of the status of the invoice; for example, the invoice is being paid; the invoice is not payable, because the fatality was not reviewed or data not entered, etc. - If the CFRP review is not conducted and/or the record is not completed in the Internet database system within one month of the date STAT receives the autopsy invoice and notifies the CFRP chairperson and coroner of the invoice receipt, the invoice will be remanded, and the pathologist instructed that autopsy payment will be the responsibility of the county that requested the autopsy.

-STAT notifies the Department of Health and Senior Services (DHSS) of all suspected SIDS-type cases.
-Likewise, DHSS informs STAT any time they receive a request for autopsy reimbursement on suspected SIDS-type cases.
+STAT notifies the Department of Health and Senior Services (DHSS) of all suspected SUID cases.
+Likewise, DHSS informs STAT any time they receive a request for autopsy reimbursement on suspected SUID cases.
 Communication between these offices ensures duplication of payment does not occur.
-DHSS will pay for autopsies on suspected SIDS cases only when they are not Medicaid-eligible cases.
+DHSS will pay for autopsies on suspected SUID cases only when they are not Medicaid-eligible cases.
 Additionally, DHSS may also pay a transportation fee at a set amount, when invoiced, in those cases.